Leanne2603/LeanneStranks_T1A3/README.md

 ### Installation Guide
 1. This program is dependent on having Ruby installed.
 If you are unsure if you have Ruby, you will need to open your command prompt and type ruby -v.
 If you are presented with a version number which is either equivalent or above 2.2.2, type gem --version into your command line.
 If you do not receive an error, congratulations, you have Ruby installed and can continue on to the next step, otherwise, you will need to install Ruby prior to running the program.
-2. Once you have confirmed you have Ruby installed, enter the following command into your terminal:
+2. Once you have confirmed you have Ruby installed, enter the following command into your terminal (note: if you are using a Windows terminal - the below command will not work and you will not be able to execute the program):
 ```
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Leanne2603/LeanneStranks_T1A3/master/src/run_program.sh)"
 ```